tskit-dev/pyslim/docs/tutorial.rst

-The "flags" object also tells us the reasons that each individual was retained in the tree sequence: whether they were Remembered, or whether they were alive at the end of the simulation.
-(Note these are not mutually exclusive.)
+The "flags" object also tells us the reasons that each individual was retained in the tree sequence: whether they were Remembered, Retained, or whether they were alive at the end of the simulation (note these are not mutually exclusive).
 To count these up, we could do this (even though this simulation had no remembered individuals):

 .. code-block:: python

    indiv_types = {"remembered" : 0,
+                  "retained" : 0,
                   "alive" : 0}
    for ind in ts.individuals():
       if ind.flags & pyslim.INDIVIDUAL_REMEMBERED:
          indiv_types['remembered'] += 1
+      if ind.flags & pyslim.INDIVIDUAL_RETAINED:
+         indiv_types['retained'] += 1
       if ind.flags & pyslim.INDIVIDUAL_ALIVE:
          indiv_types['alive'] += 1